samiede/SoundViz/README.md

 # SoundViz
-Loads a wave file and visualizes it as the loudness using different color schemes.
+Loads a wave file and visualizes its volume using different color schemes.

 'Usage: soundViz.py [filename][Number of Samples] [Linewidth] [Colorscheme]'